operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 resources are properly handled and removed after the test finishes.

 ## Walkthrough: Writing Tests
-In this section, we will be walking through writing the end-to-end tests of the sample [memcached-operator][memcached-sample].
+In this section, we will be walking through writing the e2e tests of the sample [memcached-operator][memcached-sample].

 ### Main Test